Friday, February 28, 2020

 Wednesday, February 19, 2020

 We enjoyed a fish lunch at Captain D's, followed by the Cherry Scotch Ale release at Save the World.
-Truthfully, we could have stayed there all afternoon, playing dice games and drinking beer, but we were looking for relaxation, not crowds, and the allure of the firepit at Highlands beckoned.
+Truthfully, we could have stayed there all afternoon, playing dice games but we were looking for relaxation, not crowds, and the allure of the firepit at Highlands beckoned.

 I hope I never get tired of it!
 We hung out until dark, then headed home to have leftover meatball soup and a grilled cheese sandwich, which were both delightful.
 And I think after that we crashed!